CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 Changing the hue is also an option if your colors don't contrast enough.
 Use the color wheel as a guide to other colors that should be used with this new hue.
 If you like the hue you have but need to pump up the contrast, play with increasing the saturation or using a lighter or darker version of at least one color.

-We toned down the first image in this lesson by decreasing the red's saturation and it's brightness.
-We also decreased the brightness of the text, and changed it's hue slightly.
+We toned down the first image in this lesson by decreasing the red's saturation and brightness.
+We decreased the text's brightness too, and changed it's hue slightly.
 Use the slider we built with [this](http://kavyasukumar.com/apps/imgslider/) [code](http://zevross.com/blog/2014/08/12/add-a-before-after-map-slider-to-a-leaflet-map/) to see how it's not as annoying to read now:

 <!-- SLIDER -->
 <iframe width="100%" height="120" frameborder="0" src="{{site.baseurl}}/t/06-intermediate-design/lesson-2/index.html" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Pickers output your color in terms of different color models.
 For example a fully-saturated pure red at maximum brightness is defined with '255,0,0' in the RGB color model.
 The same color is represented as #FF0000 in hexidecimal code.
-You can use these values your map's CartoCSS code, just click on the CSS button in the Map View page to access it.
+You can use these values in your map's CartoCSS code, just click on the CSS button in the Map View page to access it.
 You can even adjust your colors there without using a color picker by changing the CartoCSS values!

 ## How to specify color in CartoCSS